RoboJackets/software-training-old/projects/week_5/Instructions.md

 In this section, we'll implement step 1.

 Find the student code comment block in `AddObstaclesToMap`.
-Here, we need to create two, nested for loops.
+Here, create two, nested for loops.
 The outer loop should iterate through y values from `0` to `obstacles.info.height - 1`.
 The inner loop should iterate through x values from `0` to `obstacles.info.width - 1`.

 In the body of the inner loop, the first thing we need to do is calculate the index into the `OccupancyGrid`'s data array from our cell location.
 This data array is in "row-major order".
 This is a method of flattening 2-dimensional data into a 1-dimensional container.
 In row-major order, we concatenate all of the rows of our 2D data into one long array.
 As we traverse the 1D array, we'll see all of the elements from the first row, then all of the elements from the second row, and so on.
 To get an index into the 1D array from our x and y cell coordinates, we first get the starting index of our row by multiplying our y coordinate by the 2D width, then add our x coordinate as an offset into that row.